Solar cells more efficient thanks to new material standing on edge

 “We have succeeded in producing thin sheets with a water-repelling surface, making the whole construction much more stable.
 In addition, we have succeeded in orienting the sheets so as to obtain acceptable solar cells, with an efficiency of ten per cent”, says Tönu Pullerits, professor of chemical physics at Lund University.

-Read the journal article "Tailoring Organic Cation of 2D Air-Stable Organometal Halide Perovskites for Highly Efficient Planar Solar Cells" in Advanced Materials doi: 10.1002/aenm.201700162 or find more information in the press release from Lund University (in Swedish or in English) or in the following online media: Azo Cleantech (in English), enn.com (in English), Digital Journal (in English), (e)science news (in English), Nanowerk (in English), Ny Teknik (in Swedish), Health Medicine Network (in English), SR Vetenskapsradion (in Swedish), PBSIonthenet.net (in English), evertic (in Swedish), edaportalen.com (in Swedish).
+Read the journal article "Tailoring Organic Cation of 2D Air-Stable Organometal Halide Perovskites for Highly Efficient Planar Solar Cells" in Advanced Materials doi: 10.1002/aenm.201700162 or find more information in the press release from Lund University (in Swedish or in English) or in the following online media: Azo Cleantech (in English), enn.com (in English), Digital Journal (in English), (e)science news (in English), Nanowerk (in English), Ny Teknik (in Swedish), Health Medicine Network (in English), SR Vetenskapsradion (in Swedish), PBSIonthenet.net (in English), evertic (in Swedish), edaportalen.com (in Swedish), elektroniktidningen (in Swedish).

 The illustration shows sheets of perovskite, side view.
 The coloured pattern represents perovskite and the grey lines symbolise the water-repelling surfaces.